Frequently Asked Questions

 2. Implementing Core Functionality: Sending SMS

-Now, let's implement the logic to send SMS messages using the Vonage SDK and our logger.
+Implement the logic to send SMS messages using the Vonage SDK and your logger.

 Initialize Vonage SDK (